 I’ve been using Nutiva brand for some time.
 If you are not familiar with Nutiva Shortening check it out.
 It has a very light coconut flavor and golden yellow color and it doesn’t have to be refrigerated.

-Earth Balance seems to be the most popular among bakers, it is very neutral in terms of taste and color.
+Earth Balance seems to be the most popular among vegan bakers.
+It has a neutral taste and color.
+And it’s available at most grocery stores.

 Using both of these resulted in very tasty cookies.
 However, it was brought to my attention that Nutiva Shortening is made in facility that handles also unrefined oils of coconut, walnut and almond.
 I’m not sure if this makes it not suitable for people with nut allergies but it’s definitely worth mentioning.
 Nutiva is excellent in responding to emails and so if you have further questions you can email them.